Released on 24 April 2014.

 When Alison Hemmings moves into the empty house next door, Gus is drawn out of isolation, despite her own qualms and Owen's suspicions.
 As the new relationship deepens, the lives of the two households grow more and more tightly intertwined.
 It will take only one new arrival to intensify emotions to breaking point.

-Fierce, honest and astonishingly gripping, Life Drawing is a novel as beautiful and unsparing as the human heart.
+Fierce, honest and astonishingly gripping, Life Drawing by Robin Black is a novel as beautiful and unsparing as the human heart.